ChangLabUcsf/silent_spelling/README.md

-# Generalizable spelling using a speech neuroprosthesis in an individual with severe limb and vocal-tract paralysi
+# Generalizable spelling using a speech neuroprosthesis in an individual with severe limb and vocal paralysis

 This repository contains code to train and test classification and speech-detection models that decode silent-speech attempts from cortical activity